- Provides a supportive, collaborative, learning environment

 - January 11: Scoring and Writing with Evidence-Using NBPTS tools for evaluating evidence in writing

 - February 8: Certificate group work session–no large group session

 - March 14: Component One: Understanding the assessment and preparing

 - April 11: Certificate group work session–no large group session

 - May 9: Submission Session and Celebration

 - Attending Online: $350.
 This is only available to those outside the San Francisco Bay Area.

 This cost gains you access to the course and all the candidate support for the entire year.
 Please register and pay by September.

 May I earn university credits for my work?

-For 2018-19: For an additional total fee of $85.00, you may earn up to ten quarter units through Stanford Continuing Studies awarded on the basis of the number of sessions attended and the number of components completed and submitted to the NBPTS.
-If you use Canvas you may also be eligible for continuing education units.
-Please complete this form and send to Martha Lampert.
-In addition, you must register and pay for your units here.
+You may earn up to 10 Stanford continuing education quarter units awarded on the basis of the number of sessions attended and the number of components completed and submitted to the NBPTS.
+You just complete this form and send to Martha Lampert.